 Should you wish to discuss your research ideas prior to making an application, please contact a member of the Doctoral Admissions team listed below

-- Dr Kathy Doherty, Head of Postgraduate Research & Postgraduate Tutor in Communications
+- Dr Kathy Doherty, Head of Research Degrees (Faculty of Science, Technology & Arts)

-- Dr Becky Shaw, Postgraduate Tutor in Art & Design
+- Dr Becky Shaw, Postgraduate Tutor (PGRT) in Art and Design

-- Dr Frances Slack, Postgraduate Tutor in Computing
+- Professor Luigina Ciolfi, Postgraduate Tutor (PGRT) in Computing